 General

+A non-ack-enabled multi-TID A-MPDU is an A-MPDU that includes QoS Data frames with TIDs corresponding to more than one block ack agreement.
+An ack-enabled multi-TID A-MPDU is an A-MPDU that additionally includes one Management frame soliciting Ack, one or more QoS Data frames with TIDs that do not correspond to a block ack agreement.
+An ack-enabled A-MPDU includes one or more QoS Data frames not sent under a block ack agreement, but only one of the frames solicitsacknowledgement.(#16295)

 An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented equal to true shall set the Multi-TID Aggregation Rx Support subfield to a nonzero value in the HE MAC Capabilities Information field in the HE Capabilities element it transmits.
 An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented equal to false shall set the Multi-TID Aggregation Rx Support subfield to 0.

-An HE STA shall set the Ack-Enabled Aggregation Support subfield to 1 in the HE MAC Capabilities Information field in the HE Capabilities element it transmits.
-An HE STA with dot11AckEnabledAMPDUOptionImplemented equal to false shall set the Ack-Enabled Aggregation Support subfield to 0.
+An HE STA with dot11AckEnabledAMPDUOptionImplemented equal to true shall set the Ack-Enabled Aggregation Support subfield to 1 in the HE MAC Capabilities Information field in the HE Capabilities element it transmits. (#15700, 16280) An HE STA with dot11AckEnabledAMPDUOptionImplemented equal to false shall set the Ack-Enabled Aggregation Support subfield to 0.

-A first HE STA may transmit an ack-enabled A-MPDU to a second HE STA if the first HE STA has received from the second HE STA an HE Capabilities element where the Ack-Enabled Aggregation Support subfield is 1.

-An ack-enabled A-MPDU is an A-MPDU that follows the rules in 9.7 (Aggregate MPDU (A-MPDU)) and 10.13 (A-MPDU operation) and contains the following:

-One EOF-MPDU that is either a QoS Data frame with the Ack Policy field set to Normal Ack or HTP Ack(#16491), or a Management frame that solicits acknowledgment

-One or more non-EOF MPDUs that are not under (#16285)block ack agreements

-0 or more A-MPDU subframes with Length field set to 0

-NOTE—An ack-enabled A-MPDU does not contain(#16287) more than one of the following frames: QoS Data frames, Management frame that solicits acknowledgment.

-A multi-TID A-MPDU is either a non-ack-enabled multi-TID A-MPDU or an ack-enabled multi-TID A-MPDU.
+(#16355)A multi-TID A-MPDU is either a non-ack-enabled multi-TID A-MPDU or an ack-enabled multi-TID A-MPDU.

 An HE STA shall not transmit a multi-TID A-MPDU or ack-enabled A-MPDU in a VHT PPDU or a HT PPDU.

-An HE STA shall construct a multi-TID A-MPDU as defined in 9.7 (Aggregate MPDU (A-MPDU)) and 10.13 (A-MPDU operation) and following the rules defined in the subclauses below.

-A non-AP STA shall not send a multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is nonzero.
+A non-AP STA shall not send a multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is more than 1. (# 16493)